StarUndrscre/GrooveNights-StarFork/README.md

 GrooveNights
 ============
-This is a modified version of the theme GrooveNights with bug fixes, Wine support, new features, and stuff ported over from other themes.
+This is a modified version of GrooveNights with bug fixes, Wine support, new features, and stuff ported over from other themes.
 This theme will only work with NotITG as of right now.
 # Features
 - Bug fixes
 - Added Discord RPC Support (Taken From Constant-Melody-X)
 - Added stitch, death, console, and pause overlay.
 (Taken From Constant-Melody-X and Simply Love NotITG v4.20)
 - Added the OffsetPlot and Metamods support (Taken from Simply Love NotITG v4.20)
 - Added Player Positioning
-- Added 3:2 and 21:9 support
+  - Regular - Normal Player Positioning (scaled with screen width)
+  - 4:3 - for modfiles that expect the player to be in a 4:3 aspect ratio position (hidden for 4:3 and might also screw up some modfiles)
+  - Centered
+- Much better widescreen support (removed hardcoded values)
 - Fixed custom mods (JudgeSkin, etc.) only applying to one player and also being reset randomly.
-- Judgements can be easily added by putting them in the __Judgements__ folder (Taken From Constant-Melody-X)
+- Judgements can be easily added by putting them in the __Judgements__ folder (Taken From Constant-Melody-X) (Only for NITG)
 - Added more judgements
 - Recreated some of GN's graphics to be hi-res
 - Added Wine support